lubenard/ft_linux/Readme.md

 # ft_linux
 A simple LFS...

+/!\ Be careful !
+This lfs might have broken links due to lfs updating their tutorial.
+/!\ This LFS has been done with all links working !
+/!\ If some links are broken, that might be a good idea to compare with the website to avoid errors

 ## Prerequisites

-For this subject, i'll use a virtual machine (virtualbox) with 10 GB of space and bridged network (for ssh).
+For this subject, i'll use a virtual machine (virtualbox) with 32 GB of space and bridged network (for ssh).
-I also allowed 2048 MB of ram and 2 CPU.
+I also allowed 4096 MB of ram and 2 CPU.

 I decided to install debian as host OS.